Making this Recipe? Don't forget to snap a beauty shot, share it on Instagram and tag/mention @taste.of.good

-I usually have chicken in my fridge, it’s a favorite in our home!
-I love for versatile it is, and it’s also easy on the wallet and the tummy.
+Oven roasted chicken thighs have long been a favorite in our home.
+I love how versatile chicken is, and it’s also easy on the wallet and the tummy.
 Some people have a hard time with red meats, and I personally try to reserve red meat for occasional pleasures and in smaller doses.
 So yes, Chicken is queen in our house, and this recipe is my favorite way to enjoy it in it’s most pure form.
 Be sure to brine the chicken thighs first.
 I like to brine them for 24-48 hours.
 Be sure to grab my Healthy Chicken Brine for Flavorful Juicy Chicken for the ultimate deliciousness, and it’s healthy too!

 Crispy Chicken Skin the lazy, fast and easy way!